Quakers in Africa: Ghana

 Since 1925, there has been one unprogrammed Friends' meeting, Hill House Meeting, in the tradition of London Yearly Meeting, attached to Achimota School and college.

 Nigeria

-There is a small unprogrammed meeting in Lagos, founded in 1995.
+There is a small unprogrammed meeting in Lagos, founded in 1995, and two other small meetings totally 20 Nigerian Friends.

 Congo

-There is a small unprogrammed worship group in Brazzaville.
+There is a small unprogrammed worship group in Brazzaville with 10 members as of 2017.